 - Impacting the lives of over 15,000 students at various schools, colleges, leadership camps and educational programs throughout the country with messages of hope, self-empowerment and community action.

 Various media have interviewed Shanterra as an expert on bullying and teen dating violence, including National Public Radio, Essence and Parade magazine, and an assortment of network and cable television affiliates across the United States.

-She is grateful to be a resident of Dallas again after almost 18 years, especially because she’s close to her family.
-Shanterra believes two things have always kept her grounded: her relationships with family and friends and her relationships with her mentees.
-These two constants remind her of her purpose in life, which is to mend, motivate and empower young people to believe they are, without reservation, absolutely MARVELOUS!
+Shanterra believes three things have always kept her grounded: her faith, her bond with family and friends, and her relationships with her mentees.
+These constants remind her of her purpose in life, which is to Mend, Motivate and Empower people, young and young at heart, to believe they are, without reservation, completely MARVELOUS!

-To learn about the different ways Marvelous University works with young people click here.
+To learn about the different ways Marvelous University works with young people, women and young adults click here.